Which school do you want to support?

 The true outcomes of education are long-term and a little lofty.
 You can imagine them as life, liberty and the capacity to pursue happiness.
-(For more consideration of these outcomes, see What is Education For, Really?)
-These outcomes matter a lot.
-But on a day to day basis it's hard to aim for them.
-On most days, school systems have to focus on smaller stuff -- interim outcomes like grades, scores, attendance, peace, and morale.
+(For more depth, see What is Education For, Really?)
+These outcomes matter a lot, but on a day to day basis it's hard to aim for them.
+On most days, school systems have to focus on smaller stuff — interim outcomes like grades, scores, attendance, peace, and morale.

 In ed-policy lingo, factors that can be directly changed with focus or investment are known as inputs.

 In ed-policy lingo, factors that can be directly changed with focus or investment are known as inputs.
 Examples of inputs include access to healthcare, parent involvement, nutrition, exercise and the like.

-For many of these, schools can have some influence but they certainly do not fully control them.
+For many of these, schools can have some influence, but they certainly do not fully control them.
 For example, public schools cannot control what kind of needs students show up with.
 They serve everyone.

 However, there are some inputs over which local schools and districts have a great deal of control, such as:

 It's useful to keep the idea of inputs and outcomes separate, in part, because it helps to thwart magical thinking.
-For example: why are we concerned about skimpy funding for schools?
-Because funding buys inputs, like teachers' time and training, or tablets for classrooms, or crossing guards.
+For example: why are we concerned about funding for schools?
+Because funding buys inputs, like teachers' time and training, or technology for classrooms, or crossing guards.
 Why do we care about school spirit?
 Because it might drive inputs like more time in class.
 Do these inputs produce important outcomes?
 It depends!